-LAL reagent is supplied as a lyophilized powder.
-The contents of each vial should be reconstituted per manufacturer's recommendations and can be done in water or Glucashield buffer.
-NCL's preferred method uses glucashield buffer, to exclude interference from beta-glucans.
-Beta-glucans are very common in nanomaterials, generally introduced during filtration steps.
-Most vials will require reconstitution to a final volume of 5 mL.
+LAL reagent is provided as lyophilized powder.
+The contents of each vial should be reconstituted per manufacturer's recommendations and are performed in Glucashield buffer, supplied along with the reagent.
+Most vials will require reconstitution to a final volume of 3.2 mL.